hamzaaslam-cs/nodejs-boilerplate/README.md

 Craete test.env file to create seperate environment for testing

-Project is by default configured Database is mysql and default configured Mail Driver is  mailtrap change configration according to your need in either env of in /config directory
+Project is by default configured with Database MySql and Mail Driver Mailtrap change configration according to your need in either env of in /config directory

 ```bash